bbmri-nl/bios-ansible/README.md

 vagrant up
 ```

-If this is the first time provision with ansible will start automaticly.
-To manual start provision when the VM is already up please use:
+If this is the first time provision, ansible will start automatically.
+To manually start provision when the VM is already up please use:
 ```
 vagrant provision
 ```